opendatasoft/ods-documentation-landing-page/ods-tutorial/source/guidelines.rst

    Difficulty levels

-All our tutorials are ranked by difficulty level.
-Read the quick guidelines below to know what to expect depending on the difficulty level.

 Most tutorials are ranked by the 3 difficulty levels below:

 - ★☆☆ **Beginners**: no specific knowledge of the OpenDataSoft platform required.
 Every step and element will be explained in details, although only a few technical elements will be introduced.
 The Beginner level is for anyone who wants to discover more technical features of the OpenDataSoft platform.